Shredder (Teenage Mutant Ninja Turtles): 2018 animated series

-Shredder appears in Rise of the Teenage Mutant Ninja Turtles, voiced by Hoon Lee.
+The Shredder appears in Rise of the Teenage Mutant Ninja Turtles, voiced by Hoon Lee.

 500 years before the series, Oroku Saki was the leader of the peaceful Foot Clan and father of the Hamato Clan founder, Karai, whose soul was swallowed by the demonic and nigh-unstoppable Kuroi Yōroi armor after it was forged by a powerful Oni (in reality the alien Krang).
 After being transformed into the Shredder, Saki led the Foot down a path of darkness, unleashing unspeakable chaos across Japan in the process.
 With no other choice, Karai was forced to create her own clan, the Hamato Clan, to end the demon's reign of terror.
-Shredder continued terrorizing Japan until he was defeated by Karai using her mystic Hamato Ninpō energy (since no mortal weapon could harm Shredder) to send him into a dimension called the Twilight Realm, and the Kuroi Yōroi was scattered across the world to prevent his return.
-The side effect of Shredder's defeat had sent Karai into the Twilight Realm, along with Shredder's sapience being sealed away.
+The Shredder continued terrorizing Japan until he was defeated by Karai using her mystic Hamato Ninpō energy to send him into a dimension called the Twilight Realm, and the Kuroi Yōroi was scattered across the world to prevent his return.
+The side effect of the Shredder's defeat had sent Karai into the Twilight Realm, along with the Shredder's sapience being sealed away.
 In the aftermath, Karai's remaining followers made it their sworn duty to watch over the armor pieces and never allow the Foot to reclaim them.

 The Foot, allied with Baron Draxum, began collecting the armor pieces to resurrect him starting in "Shadow of Evil", with the Yōkai alchemist being promised of its dark power to protect his people from an ancient prophecy predicting their destruction.

-In "Warren and Hypno, Sitting in a Tree", Draxum claimed the gauntlet in Warren Stone's possession that turned out to be part of the Kuroi Yōroi.

-In "Operation: Normal", the Foot Brute and the Foot Recruit targeted the slime Yōkai, Sunita, because the boots she was wearing were part of the Kuroi Yōroi.
-They managed to claim them.

-In "How to Make Enemies and Bend People to Your Will", Draxum and the Foot Recruit found out that a Kuroi Yōroi fragment was at the Botanical Gardens.
-They claimed it after setting up events where the Foot Lieutenant and the Foot Brute would fail.
-After obtaining the fragment, Draxum declared himself to be the Foot's leader, via exploiting a loophole in the clan's rulings of leadership.
-However, Draxum was completely oblivious to the fact that the Foot were just manipulating him into reviving their true leader, as they needed a being of great mystic power to don and energize the armor in order to resurrect Shredder (though they were unaware that Shredder would not regain his sapience upon resurrection).